hiptopjones/hiptopjones.github.io/_posts/2022-03-19-delaunay-triangulation.markdown

 Once I saw what Delaunay could do, it was clear that was the solution for creating the mesh I needed.

-Rolling my own triangulation algorithm is something I'd like to do, but it would be significant work to put in the critical path of validating my hypothesis.  **Paul Bourke** came up as the solution again (remember CONREC?).
+Rolling my own implementation of the algorithm is something I'd like to do, but it would be significant work to put on the critical path of just validating my hypothesis.  **Paul Bourke** came up as the solution again (remember CONREC?).

 * [Triangulate](http://paulbourke.net/papers/triangulate/)
 * [Delaunay Triangulation in .NET 2.0 by Morten Nielsen](http://paulbourke.net/papers/triangulate/morten.html)